 If you do book a tour, keep in mind that you are riding on a motorcycle and you will have to carry your luggage.
 We also ended our tour early because we got stuck in the rain.
 The guides are very knowledgeable and they are prepared for any weather condition.
 I am a little more high maintenance, so this travel style wasn’t the right fit for me.

 Where To Go

 I did a lot of research and made a list of all the places I wanted to see in Vietnam.
 We decided the best way for us was to start in the North and head towards the South of Vietnam.

-We flew in to Hanoi, and it was complete culture shock to me.
+We flew into Hanoi, and it was a complete culture shock to me.
 I had read online to make sure to book a hotel with a window.
 I did not know what this meant until we landed in Hanoi.
 The city was jam packed.
 We stayed in the Old Quarter.
-There a motorbikes going every which direction.
-We had got in late, so we made our way to tourist corner.
+There are motorbikes going every which direction.
+We had got in late, so we made our way to the tourist corner.
 The restaurants put small tables and stools outside, for people to sit and eat.
 I still can’t get over the hustle and bustle of this city.

 We were told that we should skip Halong Bay and go to Cat Ba Island.
 It is pretty horrible getting to Cat Ba Island.
 There is a long bus ride, with at least 4 – 5 stops, then a ferry ride and then a bus ride again.

 There is no night life at all here, it is pretty sleepy.
 We ended up only spending one day here.
 Cat Ba is good because it is very cheap to get waterfront accommodations.
 It is known for hiking trails, rock climbing, and boat trips.
 We did not stay overnight on a boat, instead, we just did a day trip.
 The rock cliffs are amazing and there are lots of cool caves to see.